JakobST1n/hoverbit-ble/README.md

 ## Versions
 There is no connection between the version of the app and the version of the MICRO:BIT code, other than that major versions is supposed to be compatible.
 Meaning that if you come over some problems, and don't find a [issue](https://github.com/JakobST1n/hoverbit-ble/issues) describing your problem.
 You should first check that the major version of both the app and microbit hex is the same (e.g. app `1.0.8-alpha.0`and MICRO:BIT `1.0.1`, where the first number is the major).

+To see what version the micro:bit is running, press `A` and `B` simultaneously, and the version number should scroll over the screen.

 ## Known issues
 Take a look at [active issues](https://github.com/JakobST1n/hoverbit-ble/issues).
 Submit a issue there if find any problems.